How to Better Manage Your Projects with Kanban Boards

 A visual board is used to organize the entire Kanban process and encapsulate the project or workflow.
 While the board is divided to represent the different stages or the steps of the process, cards are used to write down the tasks.
 These cards will move through the process stages on the board as each project is completed.

-The work stages of the Kanban board will progress from left-to-right starting with the backlog and ending with completed tasks.
+The work stages of the Kanban creator will progress from left-to-right starting with the backlog and ending with completed tasks.
 While new tasks will be added to the bottom of the backlog column, the ones at the top should be worked on and moved first.

 The Kanban board helps project managers manage inefficiencies of a project by helping them make sure that there’s a limit to the number of tasks labeled under the in-progress column.
 Applying these limits in turn helps ensure that the team is working at their maximum efficiency and are not multitasking in a way that may cripple their productivity.